Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-Point coupling models with many-body contact terms and without explicit density dependence were used in the mean-field + BCS approximation for beyond mean-field calculations with symmetry restoration (and configuration mixing) in \cite{Nik06a} with angular momentum projection of axially symmetric intrinsic states and also in \cite{Nik06b} with simultaneous angular momentum and particle number projection.
-Angular momentum projection was carried out after variation.
-The particle number was treated in the intrinsic state with the Lipkin-Nogami method (see Sec.~\ref{sec:LN}) and after that an exact number projection has been carried out.
-In this way it was possible to provide a microscopic description the quantum-phase transition $X(5)$, which has been introduced in a group theoretical model \cite{Iachello2001_PRL87-052502}.
+Point coupling models with many-body contact terms and without explicit density dependence were used in the mean-field + BCS approximation for beyond mean-field calculations with symmetry restoration (and configuration mixing) in \citeasnoun{(Nik06c)}, with angular-momentum projection of axially symmetric intrinsic states, and also in \citeasnoun{(Nik06d)} with simultaneous angular-momentum and particle-number projection.
+Angular-momentum projection was carried out after variation.
+The particle number was treated in the intrinsic state with the Lipkin-Nogami method (see {\Sec}~\ref{sec:LN}) and after that an exact particle-number projection was carried out.
+In this way it was possible to provide a microscopic description of the $X(5)$ quantum-phase transition, which was introduced in a group-theory model by \citeasnoun{Iachello2001_PRL87-052502}.
 It describes a transition from spherical to axially symmetric deformed intrinsic shapes and it is realized, e.g., in the chain of Nd-isotopes between the spherical nucleus $^{142}$Nd and the axially deformed nucleus $^{152}$Nd.
-At $^{150}$Nd, a first order phase transition occurs and this nucleus has a very characteristic spectrum (see Fig.\ref{fig:X5}), which can be described in the $X(5)$-model with only two phenomenological parameters.
-The same spectrum has been obtained in a fully microscopic relativistic mean-field calculation with subsequent angular momentum and number projection \cite{Niksic2007_PRL99-092502}.
-Only the $2^+$ energy has to be slightly adjusted, because, as it has been discussed in the last section, the projection after variation does not break the time-reversal symmetry in the intrinsic states.
-The resulting spectrum is even better in agreement with experiment than the group-theoretical spectrum, which indicates that the nucleus $^{150}$Nd is not exactly at the transition point of the $X(5)$-model.
-In the microscopic calculations, the transition rates are calculated in the full configuration space without effective charges and show excellent agreement with the experimental data.
+At $^{150}$Nd, a first order phase transition occurs and this nucleus has a very characteristic spectrum (see {\Fig}~\ref{fig:X5}), which can be described in the $X(5)$ model with only two phenomenological parameters.

+In \citeasnoun{(Nik07)}, collective states in $^{152}$Nd were determined within a fully microscopic relativistic mean-field calculation with subsequent angular-momentum and particle-number projection.
+The entire calculated spectrum was subsequently scaled to match the experimental $2^+$ energy, see {\Sec}~\ref{Non-rel}.
+The resulting spectrum is even in a better agreement with experiment than the group-theory spectrum, which indicates that the nucleus $^{150}$Nd is not exactly at the transition point of the $X(5)$ model.
+The transition rates were calculated in the full configuration space without effective charges and show excellent agreement with the experimental data.